Characterisation of homotopy ribbon discs: Introduction

 \subsection{Acknowledgments.}

 AC thanks Durham University for its hospitality and was supported by an early Postdoc.Mobility fellowship funded by the Swiss FNS.
 He also thanks the mathematical research institute MATRIX in Australia where part of this research was performed.
+MP was partially supported by EPSRC New Investigator grant EP/T028335/1 and EPSRC New Horizons grant EP/V04821X/1.

-Both authors thank Peter Feller, Fabian Hebestreit, Min Hoon Kim, Markus Land, Paolo Lisca, Allison N.\ Miller, and Matthias Nagel, and Peter Teichner for helpful discussions and suggestions.
+Both authors thank Peter Feller, Fabian Hebestreit, Min Hoon Kim, Markus Land, Paolo Lisca, Allison N.\ Miller, Matthias Nagel, and Peter Teichner for helpful discussions and suggestions.
 In particular Teichner's suggestions for Section~\ref{section:characterising} improved the statements of the results therein, and Section~\ref{sub:DegreeOne} benefited from discussions with Hebestreit and Land.
 Part of our motivation to work on this problem came from an article of Juh\'{a}sz-Zemke~\cite{JuhaszZemkeDistinguishing}.